riverbed/steelscript/README.rst

 The recommendation is to use SteelScript in a Docker container or install directly from the python code publicly available in Github.
 In the `SteelScripts docs <https://support.riverbed.com/apis/steelscript>`__ there are more details about other installation methods but Docker is the easiest.

-The goal is to be able to release each new version at least in a Docker public repository: `SteelScript on Docker Hub <https://hub.docker.com/r/riverbed/steelscript>`__
+The goal is to be able to release each new version (corresponding to a tag in the master branch) at least in a Docker public repository: `SteelScript on Docker Hub <https://hub.docker.com/r/riverbed/steelscript>`__

-For contribution for alternative distribution methods and packaging (like pypi, rpm, .deb, rpm, tgz,...) a dedicated repo might be required.
+For contribution for alternative distribution methods and packaging (like pypi, rpm, .deb, rpm, tgz,...), artifacts will be organized inside /packaging and /test subfolders.
+We might need to dedicate another repo.

 License
 =======